RoselynAdams/100-days-of-code/README.md

 **Today’s progress:** Today I learned a bit about the heirarchy of styles, ie, classes, ids, inlines styles and !important!

 **Thoughts:** Today I learned about how different classes and ids override one another.
 It was helpful to learn how each is read.
 I can also see this coming in handy when I'm coding and don't know why something looks the way it does or when I want to override a style from a CSS library.

+### Day 12
+**Today’s progress:** Sorry code, you didn't get much of my time today.

+**Thoughts:** I got to work with hex color today, which I've been waiting/wanting to do since day one!